 Case Number: 75790055

 Our client and his friend were accused of trading fake gold rings for cash at gas stations while pretending to have lost their wallets.
-After a trucker refused the offer and called police, the two were arrested by police and charged with fraud.
-Both were in Canada as refugees and a criminal conviction would create serious immigration consequences.
+After a trucker refused the offer and called the police, the two were arrested and charged with fraud.
+Both were in Canada as refugees, and a criminal conviction would create serious immigration consequences.

-Upon being retained, we ordered disclosure reviewed the case against our client.
-We pointed out several issues with the investigation to the Crown Prosecutor and as a result, the charges against our client were stayed.
+Upon being retained, we ordered disclosure and reviewed the case against our client.
+We pointed out several issues with the investigation to the Crown Prosecutor, and as a result, the charges against our client were stayed.

 Successful Result: Charges Stayed; No Criminal Record